andriydruk/andriydruk.github.io/content/post/introduction-to-c-for-android-developers.md

 If you are running on API 21 or higher you need to set a flag for position independent executables.

 > Starting from Android 4.1 (API level 16), Android's dynamic linker supports position-independent executables (PIE).
 From Android 5.0 (API level 21), executables require PIE.
-To use PIE to build your executables, set the -fPIE flag.
-This flag makes it harder to exploit memory corruption bugs by randomizing code location [[1]](https://developer.android.com/ndk/guides/application_mk.html).
+To use PIE to build your executables, set the `-fPIE flag`.
+This flag makes it harder to exploit memory corruption bugs by randomizing code location. <sup>[1](https://developer.android.com/ndk/guides/application_mk.html#var)</sup>

 ~~~bash
 ./toolchain/bin/clang helloworld.o -o main -fPIE -pie
 ~~~

 For running helloworld executable you need Android Device or Emulator.
-Copy executable and run it via adb:
+Copy executable and run it via `adb`:

 ~~~bash
 adb push ./main /data/local/tmp/